AJKemps/addressvalidator/README.md

 ### Extracting addresses from the CSV file
 - The CSVReader class will be responsible for reading the input CSV file.
 It will use Ruby's built-in CSV library to parse the CSV data into a collection of address objects.
 ### Validating addresses against the API
-Address validation can be broken down into two independent pieces: the APIClient class, and the AddressValidator class, which makes use of the APIClient to package data into an extendible format for the rest of the app.
+Address validation can be broken down into two pieces: the APIClient class, and the AddressValidator class, which makes use of the APIClient to package data into an extendible format for the rest of the app.
-- The APIClient class will handle making requests to the SmartyStreets API.
-It will use the httparty gem to simplify HTTP requests and manage the API keys.
 - The AddressValidator class will use the APIClient class to validate the addresses read from the input, and return a array of hash-objects containing both the original and validated addresses.
 Separating the APIClient from the Validator class makes it easier to change or adjust both the API service and data format as the needs of the application evolve.
 ### Formatting and printing the validated addresses to the CLI
 - The CLIWriter class is responsible for formatting and printing the output data to the console.